msu-eele-465/final-project-mvande/docs/planning/proposal.md

 ## Testing Procedure

 A successful test will involve turning and moving the gyroscope and observing an updated output on the LCD display.
 Additionally pulling on the string connected to the encoder should update the fullness of the LED bar.
-At some point throughout the demo the reset button will be pressed and the LCD display should display all zero's and the LED bar will be unlit.
+At some point throughout the demo the reset button will be pressed and the LCD display should display all zeros and the LED bar will be unlit.

 ## Prescaler